 An application for a permit will have to be accompanied by plans of the premises and a current certificate issued by the Criminal Record Bureau Disclosure and Barring Service in respect of the applicant, i.e. a certificate issued within the previous 28-day period.
-The requirement in respect of the CRB DBS certificate will be satisfied, where the applicant is a person who is a sole proprietor of the premises, by submission of a certificate in respect of that person or, where an applicant is a company or partnership, by submission of a certificate in respect of the person normally having day-to-day control of the premises.
+The requirement in respect of the CRB DBS certificate will be satisfied, where the applicant is a person who is a sole proprietor of the premises, by submission of a certificate in respect of that person or, where an applicant is a company or partnership, by submission of a certificate in respect of the premises.